xcp-ng/xcp-ng-org/docs/upgrade.md

 It will backup your system to the backup partition and reinstall the system from scratch on the system partition.
 Your XCP-ng configuration (VMs, storage repositories and so on) is retained.

-**Any additional changes made by you to the system will be lost, so you will have to make them again.
-Including: changes to `/etc`, additional users created and their homes, local ISO SRs, [additional packages](additionalpackages.md)...**
+**Any additional changes made by you to the system will be lost, so remember to make them again after the upgrade.
+Including: kernel boot parameters (such as [those related to PCI passthrough](compute.md#_2-tell-xcp-ng-not-to-use-this-device-id-for-dom0)), changes to `/etc`, additional users created and their homes, local ISO SRs, [additional packages](additionalpackages.md)...**

 Steps:
 1. Download an installation ISO from the [download page](https://xcp-ng.org/download/).
 Choose either the standard installer or the network installer.